Immaculate Conception Cathedral, Dili

-The Immaculate Conception Metropolitan Cathedral (Portuguese: Catedral Metropolitana da Imaculada Conceição) in Dili is the main church of the Roman Catholic Archdiocese of Dili, East Timor.
+The Immaculate Conception Metropolitan Cathedral (Portuguese: Catedral Metropolitana da Imaculada Conceição) in Dili is the main church of the Roman Catholic Archdiocese of Dili, Timor-Leste.

 History

 Plans to build the cathedral began in 1984, with the Indonesian government providing funding totalling about US$235,000.
 The cathedral, situated on a 10,000-square-meter plot, measures 1,800 square meters and can hold 2,000 people.
 Indonesian president Soeharto on 2 November 1988 officially inaugurated Dili's new Catholic cathedral, reportedly the largest in Southeast Asia.
 The ceremony was attended by Dili's apostolic administrator, Bishop Carlos Filipe Ximenes Belo.

 In October 1989 it was blessed by Pope John Paul II.

 The cathedral played an important part in the country's independence struggle, with leaders like the Nobel laureate Bishop Belo advising people to go into the country's election with the spirit of humility of Jesus Christ.

 The Church of San Antonio de Motael was the pro-cathedral of Dili before the cathedral was constructed.